JetBrains/Qodana/topics/inspection-profiles.md

 1. Use Qodana in the default mode to execute the [three-phase analysis](#three-phase-analysis).
 You do not need to create the [`qodana.yaml`](qodana-yaml.md) file in this case, but you can add it later to amend the set of inspections.
-2. Run %product% using the `qodana.recommended` profile.
+2. Run %instance% using the `qodana.recommended` profile.
 In this case, you need to create the `qodana.yaml` file with a reference to the [`qodana.recommended`](#Default+profiles) profile.
 This profile contains the inspections for critical or severe issues in the codebase.
 This profile does not contain any style checks, and non-critical folders, such as `tests`, are ignored.